onemoonsci/nmrfxprocessordocs/pages/v1/01.analyst/08.tools/02.runabout/01.menus/docs.md

 	4. MISSING:	Lists all clusters that are missing one or more of the inter and intra-residue connections.

-	5. MISSING_PPM: After the "Combinations" action this menu option lists all clusters that have missing inter and intra residue connections and lists which chemical shift is missing.
+	5. MISSING_PPM: After the "Assign Atom Types" action this menu option lists all clusters that have missing inter and intra residue connections and lists which chemical shift is missing.

 	6. EXTRA: Lists all clusters that contain additional inter or intra-residue connections.